dnanexus/dxWDL/contrib/docker/README.md

 # Building the Docker Container

-The [Dockerfile](../Dockerfile) in the root folder will build a container to interact with the tools in this repository.
+The [Dockerfile](Dockerfile) in this folder will build a container to interact with the tools in this repository.

 ## 1. Build the Container